mdn/content/files/en-us/web/svg/attribute/r/index.md

 - {{SVGElement("circle")}}
 - {{SVGElement("radialGradient")}}

-When the value is set in percentage, it refers to the normalized diagonal of the current SVG viewport.
+When the value is set as a percentage, it refers to the normalized diagonal of the current SVG viewport.

 ## Example